Rocamadour, Lot tourism & sightseeing

 Rocamadour is in the Lot department of the Midi-Pyrenees, near the eastern border of the Dordogne department.
-Situated in the Regional Natural Parc of the Causses de Quercy Rocamadour receives more than a million visitors - tourists and pilgrims - each year.
+Situated in the Causses du Quercy Regional Natural Park, Rocamadour receives more than a million visitors - tourists and pilgrims - each year.
 And has a population of 600.

 Although the history of the village dates back to prehistoric times, it is as a medieval pilgrimage destination that Rocamadour is best known, with the first church here being constructed in the middle of the 12th century.

 Rocamadour, although a small village, is an amazing place to visit both for its location and its monuments.
 The village is built on the edge of a cliff, with the river Alzou below at the bottom of the gorge and the houses and monuments are all beautifully preserved and renovated.

 France This Way comment: because of its many attributes Rocamadour is also one of the most visited destinations in France, which as you might guess means that there are often a very great number of visitors here.
 If you want some degree of solitude you will have to get here quite early in the morning or out of season but if that is not possible it is still well worth a visit when you are in the region, despite the crowds!

 The layout of the village is that Rocamadour has a castle above the village; the sanctuaries further down the hill; the main pedestrianised village still further down the hill and typically reached by the 'Grand Escalier'; and then the gorges that lead down to the river.